Dgame/php-ensurance/README.md

 # Enforcement

-If you want to enforce that some condition is true, use enforce:
+If you want to enforce that some condition is true, use `enforce`:
 ```php
 enforce(true)->orThrow('That is not true...');
 ```